NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __branch__: The git branch to clone.
+Only recognized if the `repository` parameter is specified.
+The default is empty, i.e., use the default branch for the repository.

 - __check__: Boolean flag to specify whether the `make check` step should be performed.
 The default is False.

+- __commit__: The git commit to clone.
+Only recognized if the `repository` parameter is specified.
+The default is empty, i.e., use the latest commit on the default branch for the repository.

 - __configure_opts__: List of options to pass to `configure`.
 The default values are `--disable-getpwuid` and